atlantyz/the_cheesery/README.md

 ----

 ### Preliminary feature selection and engineering
-- Review colmuns for typos and data types
+- Review colmuns for nulls and data types
 - Adjust column names to fit in with database
 - Drop null values (needed for clean data)
+- Checked unique values for each feature to determine which would be best for use

-### Preliminary data processing
+### Preliminary data preprocessing
+- Reviewing value_counts of data:

 ### About our model